Financial Modeling in Excel is one of the most sought-after professional certification today.

 Businesses have limited resources and they need to put these to best use.
 For every decision, there is an alternative or an opportunity cost.

 Would you make more return by investing the same money in stock A or stock B?
 If your company is about to acquire a new business, will the deal prove to be profitable for the price being paid?
-How much sales is a chocolate manufacturing company likely to have in the following year to plan raw material purchase accordingly?
+How many sales is a chocolate manufacturing company likely to have in the following year to plan raw material purchase accordingly?

 An Excel model can help you answer such business problems and more.
 Let us look at few key application of an excel model in finance, which will explain why they are so important.